Health effects of smoking tobacco: Early observational studies

-Official hostility to tobacco use was widespread in Nazi Germany where case-control studies were published in 1939 and 1943.
 Another was published in the Netherlands in 1948.
 A case-control study on lung cancer and smoking, done in 1939 by Franz Hermann Müller, had serious weaknesses in its methodology, but study design problems were better addressed in subsequent studies.
 The association of anti-tobacco smoking research and public health measures with the Nazi leadership may have contributed to the lack of attention paid to these studies.
 They were also published in German and Dutch.
 These studies were widely ignored.
 In 1947 the British Medical Council held a conference to discuss the reason for the rise in lung cancer deaths; unaware of the German studies, they planned and started their own.

 Five case-control studies published in 1950 by researchers from the US and UK did draw widespread attention.
 The strongest results were found by "Smoking and carcinoma of the lung.
 Preliminary report", by Richard Doll and Austin Bradford Hill, and the 1950 Wynder and Graham Study, entitled "Tobacco Smoking as a Possible Etiologic Factor in Bronchiogenic Carcinoma: A Study of Six Hundred and Eighty-Four Proved Cases".
-These two studies were the largest, and the only ones to carefully exclude ex-smokers from their nonsmokers group.
+These two studies were the largest, and the only ones to carefully exclude ex-smokers from their non-smokers group.
 The other three studies also reported that, to quote one, "smoking was powerfully implicated in the causation of lung cancer".
 The Doll and Hill paper reported that "heavy smokers were fifty times as likely as non-smokers to contract lung cancer".